lumada-design/hv-uikit-react/MIGRATION_v3x.md

 ### Button

-- `ghostSecondary` category is deprecated.
+- `ghostSecondary` category was removed.
-- `ghostSecondary` and `ghostSecondaryDisabled` class are deprecated.
+- `ghostSecondary` and `ghostSecondaryDisabled` class were removed.

 ### Card